 The Model 205 integrates directly into both Dante audio-over-Ethernet and standard analog audio environments.
 With just a Power-over-Ethernet (PoE) connection, a microphone, and a pair of headphones or an earpiece, a complete broadcast on-air position can be created.
 And by using the Model 205's microphone output a direct connection to an analog microphone-level input on an associated camera, remote I/O interface, or audio console can be supported.
 Two remote control inputs allow external switches or contact closures to activate the main and talkback button functions.
 One of the inputs can also be configured to provide a low-voltage DC "tally" output that follows the state of the main output.

-Model 205 operating features are configured using the STcontroller personal computer software application.
+Model 205 operating features are configured using the STcontroller software application.
 An extensive set of parameters allows the unit's functions to be tailored to meet the needs of many applications.
 STcontroller is a fast and simple means of confirming and revising the unit's operating parameters.

 The Model 205 on its own can provide an "all-Dante" solution for one on-air talent location.
 A wide range of applications can be supported, including sports and entertainment TV and radio events, streaming broadcasts, corporate and government AV installations, and post-production facilities.
 The unit's small size makes it ideal for live-sports applications, such as basketball, where physical space for personnel is very limited.
-Four Dante receiver (audio input) channels supply the user with their talent cue (IFB) signals.
+Four Dante receiver (input) audio channels supply the user with their talent cue (IFB) signals.
 Should the cue signal be "mix-minus" an integrated sidetone function can provide the user with a microphone confidence signal.
-Three Dante audio output channels, one designated as main and two as talkback, are routed via an associated local-area network (LAN) to inputs on Dante-compatible devices.
+Three Dante transmitter (output) audio channels, one designated as main and two as talkback, are routed via an associated local-area network (LAN) to inputs on Dante-compatible devices.
 Three pushbutton switches, main and two talkback, provide the user with direct control over audio routing.
 The audio switching is performed in the digital domain and is virtually "click-free."

 Some applications may benefit from not utilizing the Model 205's Dante main output channel.
 This typically won't be an issue of inadequate audio quality but rather a need to match work-flow requirements.
 For example, for lip-sync or transmission purposes it may be optimal to have the on-air audio transported as an embedded signal along with the associated camera video.
 Alternately, all on-air audio sources may need to connect to inputs on an audio console or console-related I/O unit.
 Supporting these scenarios is not a problem as the Model 205 supplies a microphone output connection that's specifically intended for this purpose.
 Simply connect the unit's microphone output connection to the desired analog input, such as the mic/line input on an ENG-style camera—that's it!